mrsuh/blog/docs/articles/2024/sqlite-index-visualization-search/index.md

 ![](./images/b-tree-sqlite-search.svg)

 Inside each Page, SQLite performs a binary search among Cell values.
 After finding the closest match, it picks the left child of that Cell.
-If all Cell values on the Page are smaller than the target, it selects the Page’s right child.
+If all Cell values on the Page are larger than the target, it selects the Page’s right child.

 If we compile SQLite with [debugging](https://www.sqlite.org/debugging.html) enabled and turn it on for queries, we can get detailed information about how the query work internally.
 First, we should know that SQLite has a virtual machine.
 Even using a simple EXPLAIN command, we can view the virtual machine’s OPCODEs, its registers (p1, p2...), and comments.